Saving Nappies from landfill…

 If you have children, choosing reusable nappies and wipes makes a huge difference to your plastic footprint during their early years.
 Even a small change will have a big impact.
 Swapping just one disposable nappy a day for a reusable could prevent over 900 nappies going to landfill!

 Plastic might not be the first ‘P’ that comes to mind when you think of nappies.
 In fact, a standard disposable nappy is around 50% plastic.
 When you consider that the average baby will use around 5,000 nappies.
 It really hits home that your baby’s precious little peachy bum could create a mountain of avoidable plastic waste.

 Switching to reusables is easy, and you just need a few basic pieces of kit:

 Also called ‘cloth’ or ‘real’ nappies.
 You’ll need around 20-30 of these, and you can build your collection over time to spread out the cost.
-While many nappies are sold as ‘birth to potty’ they won’t fit skinny babies like mine until they are a few months old.
+While many nappies are sold as ‘birth to potty’ they won’t fit smaller babies until they are a few months old.
 So investigate newborn nappy options for the early weeks if you plan to use reusable nappies from the get-go.

 Gone are the days of soaking nappies in a stinky pail of water!
 Dirty nappies can be stored in a dry bucket with a clip-on lid to prevent any smells.
 And with a mesh liner, it’s easy to chuck them in the washing machine with minimal handling.

 A small wet bag makes it simple to use your nappies out and about.
 Storing wet and dirty nappies without leaks or smells until you get home.